Saving the Golden Eagle...a Social Success Story

-The Golden Eagle is a very rare resident bird in Palestine and its coat of arms for the country.
+The golden eagle is a very rare resident bird in Palestine.

 These eagles are dark brown, with lighter golden-brown plumage on their napes.
-Immature eagles of this species typically have white on the tail and often have white markings on the wings.
-Golden eagles use their agility and speed combined with powerful feet and massive, sharp talons to snatch up a variety of prey, rock hyrax, rabbits, and birds like the chukar and new born mountain gazelles.
+Immature eagles of this species typically have white on their tails and often have white markings on their wings.
+Golden eagles use their agility and speed, combined with powerful feet and massive sharp talons, to snatch up a variety of prey including: rock hyrax, rabbits, new born mountain gazelles and birds -such as the chukar.
 Golden eagles maintain home ranges or territories of large areas.
-They build large nests in cliffs and other high places like mountains, to which they may return for several breeding years.
-In Palestine, I registered this bird many times in Fasayil nature reserve and in the Jerusalem wilderness.
-Most breeding activities take place in the spring; they are monogamous and may remain together for several years or possibly for life.
+They build large nests in cliffs and other high places such as mountains tops.
+They can return to these nests for several breeding years.
+In Palestine, I registered this bird many times in the Fasayil Nature Reserve and in the Jerusalem wilderness.
+Most breeding activities take place in the spring.
+Golden eagles are monogamous and may remain together for several years, and sometimes for life.
 Females lay up to four eggs and then incubate them for six weeks.
 Typically, one or two young survive to fledge in about three months.
 These juvenile golden eagles usually attain full independence in the fall, after which they wander widely until establishing a territory for themselves in four to five years.

 The story of Aleen

-After that we got rid of the dead goat.
-You can see the poison, which has green color, in the picture.
+We then disposed of the dead goat.
+(You can see the poison, which has green color, in the photo.)

-After wrapping the bird in a blanket to keep it from the cold we went back to Bethlehem We arrived an hour and a half after we left Duma village (at 7:00 pm).
-There we drove to the museum and placed the bird in a warm room with Dr. Mazen Qumsiyyeh.
+After wrapping the bird in a blanket to keep it warm, we went back to Bethlehem.
+We arrived an hour and a half after we left Duma village (at 7:00 pm).
+Next we drove to the museum and placed the bird in a warm room with Dr. Mazen Qumsiyyeh.

 The next day the bird looked better, so we started force-feeding it with the help of volunteers from the museum.
 We fed it 250 grams of fresh liver.

-The next day I brought a pair of pigeons and force-fed it again with little water.
+The next day I brought two pigeons and force-fed it again with a little water.
 On the third day, 2-1- 2020, I found the eagle standing and trying to fly and to escape.
-So we put food for it with the museum manager.
-The eagle looked at me to tell me I can’t touch her again, meaning she´s fine.
+So we supplied food for her with the museum manager.
+The eagle looked at me and seemed to be telling me I should not touch her again, meaning she was now fine.

-We decided to release her because she started beating herself with iron grills and the wall.
+We decided to release her because she started beating herself into the iron grills and the wall.
 This was very dangerous.
-We coordinated for its release in partnership with the Environmental Quality Authority, the Environmental Police, the Duma Village Council, the Nablus Governorate, Palestine Museum of Natural History and Mahmiyat Team.
+We coordinated for its release in partnership with the Environmental Quality Authority, the Environmental Police, the Duma Village Council, the Nablus Governorate, the Palestine Museum of Natural History and the Mahmiyat Team.

-The eagle was finally in nature saying goodbye.
-But now it has got a new name: Aleen.
+The eagle was finally back in nature, and saying goodbye.
+But now she has a new name: Aleen.